bertBruynooghe/homepage/portfolio.md

 #### [VuexORM Sugar](https://gitlab.com/BertBruynooghe/vuex-orm-sugar)

-Syntactic sugar on top of [VuexORM](https://github.com/vuex-orm/vuex-orm) as POC of a more fluid way (syntactic sugar) to interact with the framework (based on Rails' ActiveRecord syntax, and take advantage of ES6.)
+Syntactic sugar on top of [VuexORM](https://github.com/vuex-orm/vuex-orm) as proff of concept of a more fluid way (syntactic sugar) to interact with the framework (based on Rails' ActiveRecord syntax, and take advantage of ES6.)

 ### Coding katas

-*
+* StimulusP
+* [Medtronic pump settings](https://jsfiddle.net/bertBruynooghe/8karfy5L/): pure HTML/JavaScript code to calculate a set of insuline pump settings based on a given one, a given ratio and custom roundings as implementated in the pump itself.

 ### Presentations